<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>4</dw:reply-count>

 <content type="html">I was kind of blown away by &lt;i&gt;Mad Men&lt;/i&gt; last night.
 It was a night of Pete Campbell at his worst, and yet it made me realize that he's probably my favorite character.
 I've always perked up whenever he was in a scene and last night he just made my heart hurt.
 Going to bed I was like...how can you be so taken with such a nasty, sad little character nobody likes for good reason?
-Because he's so damn unhappy and inadequate and is cursed to try too hard and get exactly the opposite results because he just can't relax or be himself if he even knows who that self is and he's...&lt;br /&gt;&lt;br /&gt;OMG, he's Draco Malfoy. &lt;br /&gt;&lt;br /&gt;&lt;span class="cuttag_container"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b&gt;(&amp;nbsp;&lt;a href="http://sistermagpie.dreamwidth.org/216375.html#cutid1"&gt;Oh no. I've found another one.&lt;/a&gt;&amp;nbsp;)&lt;/b&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;/span&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=216375" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+Because he's so damn unhappy and inadequate and is cursed to try too hard and get exactly the opposite results because he just can't relax or be himself if he even knows who that self is and he's...&lt;br /&gt;&lt;br /&gt;OMG, he's Draco Malfoy. &lt;br /&gt;&lt;br /&gt;&lt;span class="cut-wrapper"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b class="cut-open"&gt;(&amp;nbsp;&lt;/b&gt;&lt;b class="cut-text"&gt;&lt;a href="https://sistermagpie.dreamwidth.org/216375.html#cutid1"&gt;Oh no. I've found another one.&lt;/a&gt;&lt;/b&gt;&lt;b class="cut-close"&gt;&amp;nbsp;)&lt;/b&gt;&lt;/span&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=216375" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>